-5.2.9 The Principles for New Development in Chapter 4 sets out an estate-wide strategy for improving the connectivity for pedestrians and cyclists in Podsmead.
+The overall Routes and Linkages Framework Plan 5.2.8 in Chapter 4 sets out a possible estate-wide strategy for improving the connectivity for pedestrians and cyclists in Podsmead.
+Part of this strategy is improving existing pedestrian connections.
+Such improvements are not necessarily limited only to the connections identified in the Framework Plan - as the estate is improved over time, there may be opportunities to improve other routes.
 The key design principles on which such improvements should be based are illustrated in Figure 5.6 opposite and are:

-- cut back and manage landscape so that there are clear views along the route; - improve boundaries to adjacent private gardens to provide robust walls or fences that give residents next to the routes an improved feeling of security, and make users of the route feel safer through a well-maintained environment; - improve lighting (using evenly spaced white LED lighting); and - where possible, ensure that the route is a minimum of 3 metres in width, so that pedestrians and cyclists can share it safely.
+- cut back and manage landscape so that there are clear views along the route; - improve boundaries to adjacent private gardens to provide robust walls or fences that give residents next to the routes an improved feeling of security, and make users of the route feel safer through a well-maintained environment;